 This might seem like a no-brainer, but there are still people who create online dating profiles that are vague, incorrect, or just downright dishonest.

-Your dating profiles need to be a genuine reflection of who you are, what you’re looking for and what your values.
+Your dating profiles need to be a genuine reflection of who you are, what you’re looking for, and your values.
 There’s no point in creating a disingenuous profile to attract someone.
 Sooner or later, you’ll be found out.

 Your dating profile is like a filter.
 You want to attract the people that connect with you, and you want to filter away those that are not a match.
 The more honestly you reveal yourself in your profile will help you attract people that are better matches for you in the long run.